-The evolution of maintenance To understand how to transition from reactive to prescriptive maintenance, it's useful to understand each stage of the journey.
+The evolution of maintenance

+To understand how manufacturers transition from reactive to prescriptive maintenance, it's useful to understand each stage of the journey.

 Reactive maintenance: The most rudimentary form of maintenance is reactive.
 With this approach, also known as "run to failure," maintenance and repairs are made, or the equipment is replaced, only when necessary; that is, when it fails.
 The process is inefficient and results in production and productivity losses from unplanned downtime and more seriously, costly mechanical failures.
 Using this method, it is difficult - if not impossible - to track down the root cause of failures.
-Also, companies must stockpile replacement parts, which ensures quick repairs but also increases maintenance costs.
+Also, manufacturers must stockpile replacement parts, which ensures quick repairs but also increases maintenance costs.

 Scheduled (also known as preventative) maintenance: Moving to the next stage, maintenance is scheduled at specific intervals - regardless of machine health or performance - to reduce the frequency of reactive maintenance, including unpredictable, unplanned downtime and equipment breakdowns.
 Instead, the goal is to keep equipment operating at peak efficiency.

 However, schedules rely on information provided by the manufacturer or are based on a calculated average or expected lifetime, which doesn't reflect what is really occurring.
-Some companies learned to listen to their long-tenured operators who had developed a keen sense of the signals - for example, the smell of an overheated part, the unusual vibration or sound emanating from a worn component - that signaled a potential stoppage.
+Some manufacturers learned to listen to their long-tenured operators who had developed a keen sense of the signals - for example, the smell of an overheated part, the unusual vibration or sound emanating from a worn component - that signaled a potential stoppage.
 An attentive, knowledgeable operator considers actual conditions, but he or she is not scalable.

 Scheduling maintenance introduces new problems: It is expensive because parts are replaced or serviced before they need to be, and spare parts must be kept in inventory.
 It's time-consuming because equipment must be repeatedly taken offline, interrupting production.
+It's error prone because it relies on outdated information.
+Some manufacturers at the more mature stage of scheduled maintenance address these issues by deploying modest amounts of automation.
+For example, companies have deployed enterprise asset management (EAM) or computerized maintenance management systems (CMMS), which maintain a computer database of information about an organization's operations and enables some preventative maintenance techniques.
+Although these systems maintain information that helps plan, optimize, execute and track needed maintenance, they still require significant manual work to retrieve, compile and analyze data - a daunting, resource-intensive task.

+Maintenance maturity